FAQ & Reports

 Today, 40% of global palm oil produced by smallholder farmers.
 The sustainable chain of custody for derivatives requires engagement with multiple partners.
 The debate about environmental footprint certification also overlaps the livelihood of smallholders in remote locations and this exercise of tracing the supplies back to sustainable sources needs to also take into account the human impact of the decision.

-As a way forward, our company has partnered with the World Resources Institute (WRI), conduct a risk assessment of the supply base around a 50 km radius of all the mills in our palm oil Supply Chain.
-This will assist our team to prioritise field inspections to verify compliance and design engagement actions with our progressive suppliers.
+As a way forward, our company has partnered with the World Resources Institute (WRI) and Proforest to conduct a risk assessment of the supply base.
+This will assist our team to prioritise engagement actions with our progressive suppliers.

 The following documents are available on the website.